If recordings are for personal use

 Individuals are free to make recordings of meetings for their personal, domestic use.
 The UK General Data Protection Regulation GDPR and the ‘lawful bases’ for collecting data don't apply to this activity.

-Domestic use includes recordings made for the purpose of convenience, or for individuals to ensure they're clear about what was said later.
+Domestic use includes recordings made for the purpose of convenience, or for individuals to make sure they're clear about what was said later.
 This exemption applies even if the recording features information about third parties, such as other pupils.

-Forbes added that there is little action you can take if you find that a parent has recorded a conversation for their personal use.
-However, you should discuss with the parent why they felt the need to record the conversation and find out what it will be used for.
-These discussions should be used to try and resolve any issues to avoid the incident occurring again, as well
+Forbes solicitors advised that there is little legal action you can take if you find that a parent or pupil has recorded a conversation for their personal use.
+However, you should discuss why they felt the need to record the conversation and find out what it will be used for.
+These discussions should try to resolve any issues to avoid the incident occurring again, and be used as an